blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

         & use renderer function setStyle on the elementReference.nativeElement to change a property (background-color)

 ## Using HostListener to Listen to Host Events
+# Using Services & Dependency Injection

+## Why would you need services?
+- to simplify the app

+## Creating a Logging Service
+- choose a place (depending on what it does & what it needs access to)
+- naming convention name.service.ts
+- export a class (just a normal typescript class)

 # Changing Pages with Routing